FeatherLightApp/FeatherLight-API/README.md

 ### TODOs

+- split admin routes into secondary service and federate it
 - ~~fix zmqpubhashblock port binding~~
-- Subclass graphql to provide http only refresh macaroons on token payload responses
+- ~~subclass graphql to provide http only refresh macaroons on token payload responses~~
 - ~~change from jwt to macaroons~~
 - CHANGE TO DEFAULT ENUM TYPES ON ARIADNE 0.12 RELEASE
 - ~~switch from hex data to bytea in postgres~~
 - ~~restructure context object~~
-- add alembic for db migrations
+- add alembic for db migrations?
 - ~~consolidate DB_User and UserAPI~~
 - ~~remove protobuf to dict~~
 - add support for lnurl